 What is Acute Lymphoblastic Leukaemia?

-There are two different types of white blood cell – lymphoid cells (also known as lymphocytes) and myeloid cells.
+There are two different types of white blood cells – lymphoid cells (also known as lymphocytes) and myeloid cells.
 Normally these cells, which are produced in the bone marrow, repair and reproduce themselves in an orderly and controlled way.
 In leukaemia, however, the process gets out of control and the cells continue to divide but do not mature.

 What are the symptoms of ALL?